GRAD STUDENT LOAN INFORMATION

 You must also file a Federal Direct Stafford Master Promissory Note at www.studentloans.gov to apply for a Federal Direct Stafford Loan.
 If you borrowed previously, your Federal Direct Stafford Master Promissory Note is good for 10 years.

-The interest paid toward your subsidized and unsubsidized Federal Direct Stafford Loan may be tax deductible.
+The interest paid toward your Federal Direct Stafford Loans may be tax deductible.
 Check with your accountant or with the Internal Revenue Service at www.irs.gov for additional information.

 Sample payment plans for Federal Stafford Loans >>

 Federal law requires that when you borrow through the Federal Direct Stafford Loan Program for the first time; you must complete an entrance interview.
 This can be completed at https://studentloans.gov/myDirectLoan/index.action